 - a complaint can not only result in a satisfactory explanation but also lead to improvements in the way the facility staff communicate with patients.

-When the proprietor of a private health facility receives a complaint, they have to:
+When the proprietor of a private health service establishment receives a complaint, they have to:

 - act on the complaint as quickly as possible

 - deal with the complaint as discreetly as possible in the circumstances

 - tell the patient what action will be taken